stuartjnelson/northern-badger-11ty-blog/README.md

 - [ ] Write blog post on my handrolled meta/OG data
 - [x] Write blog post on ditching GA for Simple Analytics
 - [x] Write blog post on three mistakes as a manager
-- [ ] Write blog post on three lessons as a manager
 - [ ] Write blog post on how I use AI to help me blog